 As contracts, these franchise agreements carry the full force of law.
 Either party may ask a civil court to intervene in case of a dispute.
 Consequently, it is essential that a franchise agreement accurately reflect the wishes and goals of the franchisor.
 Franchisors should also be prepared to follow all relevant State and Federal regulations concerning their business.

 Making the decision to offer your business plan, product, and intellectual property as a franchise is never one that you should make lightly.
 It is required that you follow all the proper steps and procedures to grow your business through franchising.
-An attorney could help you through every step involved in starting your North Carolina franchise.
+A franchise business attorney could help you through every step involved in starting your North Carolina franchise.
 Contact an experienced franchise lawyer today to schedule a consultation and take your business to the next level.

 Attorneys at Franchise.Law support entrepreneurs because they are entrepreneurs.
 For this reason, Franchise.Law is excited to announce the Entrepreneur Scholarship, designed to give students an opportunity to explore potential business ideas.
 Find out if you’re eligible for this $1000 scholarship award by visiting our scholarship page.